 To refinishing existing trim

-- Remove trim piece and clean all bedding compound and contaminants from the wood.
-Allow to dry thoroughly.
+- Remove the trim piece and clean all bedding compound and contaminants from the wood.
+Allow it to dry thoroughly.

 - Sand the piece to remove stained and weathered wood.